Birding Tour USA: Alaska – Vast Beauty, Nome, Denali, Seward

-Alaska offers one of the most amazing combinations of stellar birds, jaw-dropping mammals, and breathtaking scenery in the entire world, which will leave any nature enthusiast ecstatic!
-The variety of habitats offers a constant scenic backdrop as we travel through arctic tundra, small willow stands, along numerous pristine lakes and rivers, an assortment of distant (and some near) glaciers, and of course sections of the mighty boreal forest.
-A stunning mountain view is never too far away, with the mightiest coming from Mount Denali itself, North America’s highest peak, and twenty-four hours of daylight!
+Alaska birding tours offer one of the world’s most amazing combinations of stellar birds, jaw-dropping mammals, and breathtaking scenery, which will leave any nature enthusiast ecstatic!
+The variety of habitats offer a constant scenic backdrop as we travel through the arctic tundra, along numerous pristine lakes and rivers, past an assortment of distant (and some near) glaciers, and of course through sections of the mighty boreal forest.
+A stunning mountain view is never too far away, with the mightiest coming from Denali itself, North America’s highest peak.
+Do not forget the incredible experience of near 24-hour days with the sun almost never truly setting.
 The list of large-mammal possibilities is an impressive one, ranging from the tundra of Denali National Park to the waters of Resurrection Bay with Grizzly Bear, Moose, Orca (Killer Whale), Humpback Whale, Sea Otter, Reindeer (Caribou), and Thinhorn Sheep (Dall’s Sheep) all on the list, as well as many others.

 This trip can be combined with our extension tour Utqiagvik (Barrow): Top of the World, which immediately follows this one.

 Itinerary (13 days/12 nights)

 You arrive at the Ted Stevens Anchorage International Airport by 6 p.m., where you will use the shuttle to the hotel.
 There will be introductions and an orientation about our upcoming trip during our first dinner together.

 The striking Willow Ptarmigan is one of the top targets on this trip.

 Days 2 – 4.
 Birding the wonders of Nome